 religions and spiritual practices can function as stimulants and

-meditations and religious practices can cause a high that keeps one coming back
+religious practices can cause a high that keeps one coming back for more, even

-for more, even though the practice is really not moving a person forward or
+though the practice is really not moving a person forward or developing the

 This can be just a form of neurosis, but it is also possible to be so focused spiritually, that one ignores the body and the physical reality.
 This tends to damage the physical body because not enough attention is paid to one’s diet, rest and sleep, staying warm enough or other aspects of living as a body on earth.